The Difference Between Physics, Metaphysics, Science, and Pseudoscience

 How to Spot the Difference Between Science and Pseudoscience

 The easiest way to spot pseudoscience is with critical thinking and a Google search.
-Pseudoscience implies a person looking for a result and not being willing to test their hypothesis.
-It is, a type of BS, typically born out of bias (often without intention).
+Pseudoscience implies a person looking for a result and not being willing to test their hypothesis (or, in the case where metaphysics is involved, at least support their argument using logical methods and facts).

 If you can’t explain how something works to someone, and answer every question they ask, it’s a red flag.
 The scientific method is a method of questioning, and this is just as important in metaphysics as it is in physics.